 |Order||Asterales||Flowering plants with a central disk flower and surrounding petals, like daisies|

 |Family||Asteraceae||The aster family, which also includes daisies and sunflowers; from the Greek ἀστήρ, “star,” for the star-shaped flowers|

 |Genus||Helianthus||From Greek helios, “sun,” and anthos, “flower,” because it was believed that sunflowers turn to follow the sun|

 |Species||hirsutus||Covered with hair|

 [An article has not been written yet.]

-Helianthus hirsutus description by Thomas H. Kent, not updated.
+Helianthus hirsutus description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.